Just off Interstate 15, in the shadow of Clark Mountain, lie the scattered ruins of Rosalie, also known as Valley Wells.

-The story of Rosalie begins in 1898 when the Ivanpah Smelting Company of Los Angeles recognized the potential of nearby copper deposits.
+Rosalie's tale began in 1898 when the Ivanpah Smelting Company of Los Angeles recognized the potential of nearby copper deposits.
 They sank two wells at a site about 5 miles from the Copper World Mine, establishing what would become known as Valley Wells or Rosalie.

 In January 1899, the company erected a fifty-ton furnace, marking the beginning of large-scale copper processing in the region.
 By April, the operation employed 85 men under the supervision of V.C.
 Reche.
-An amazing fleet of 140 mules in seven 20-mule teams hauled 35 tons of ore at a time from the mine to the smelter.
+A remarkable fleet of 140 mules in seven 20-mule teams hauled 35 tons of ore at a time from the mine to the smelter.
 From there, up to 20 tons of copper bullion were shipped every four days to Manvel (also known as Barnwell), 30 miles to the southeast, where it connected with the California Eastern Railroad.

-However, the end of World War I in November 1918 brought a rapid decline in metal prices, leading to the closure of the Copper World Mine and the Rosalie smelter.
+The end of World War I in November 1918 brought a rapid decline in metal prices, leading to the closure of the Copper World Mine and the Rosalie smelter.
 This marked the end of major operations at the site, although there were occasional periods of activity in subsequent years, including some processing of old tailings during World War II.

 Environmental concerns have led to cleanup efforts at the Rosalie site in recent years.
 In the late 1990s, the Environmental Protection Agency ordered the removal of the assay house and some tailings dumps due to the presence of arsenic mixed with pyrite.